guregu/worker-prolog/README.md

 Cool stuff I'd like to try:

 - Displaying form elements via Prolog scripts for easy input/output to take advantage of persistence
-	- See the [Guestbook Demo](https://prolog.run/id/guestbook:test?ask=app%3Asigned%28Time%2C+User%2C+Msg%29) for a taste of what it could become.
 - Support for rendering output to an alternative protocol like Gemini
 - Using prolog.run as the dynamic backend of a statically deployed site